 Our youth (6th-12th grade) meet on Sunday mornings, beginning at 9:30 in the Cellar.
 On Sunday evenings, the Timbrel Choir (3rd-8th grade) rehearse from 4:00-5:00 p.m. and the Jubilate Choir (9th-12th grade) rehearse from 5:00-6:00 p.m.

 The JAM Fellowship Group (6th-8th grade) meets in the Cellar from 5:00-6:00 p.m.
 A dinner is served by the parents of our youth from 6:00-6:30 p.m. for the Jr. and Sr. high youth.
 The MOB Fellowship Group (9th-12th grade) meets in the Cellar from 6:30-8:00 p.m.
-Sheri Fry, our Associate Pastor does a wonderful job helping our teens navigate these important years with confidence, faith, and compassion.
+Laurie Lyter Bright, our Minister of Youth and Families does a wonderful job helping our teens navigate these important years with confidence, faith, and compassion.
 She can be reached at email@example.com.

 Adult education classes take place every Sunday beginning at 9:30 am.
 We believe being a faithful Christian doesn’t mean checking your brain at the door, or that having faith requires that you stop asking questions.
 There are typically three to four classes taking place at the same time, often led by professors from local universities and seminaries.
 The toughest thing about the adult education hour is choosing which class to attend.